 The Heavenly Victoria Falls & its Rainbows

 Well, it was a life changing experience!
-Not only did we pass an ancient 1500 year old baobab tree and enter an enchanted rainforest but our first glimpse of those mighty Falls in full force gushing over at so many kilometres per second, was something that I will live, see and hear in my memory forever and ever.
-Powerful and majestic at the same time with each view point just getting better and better, as well as wetter and wetter!
-Just when you thought you'd past that perfect shot, an even better one came along and there were rainbows!!
+Not only did we pass an ancient 1500-year-old baobab tree and enter an enchanted rainforest but our first glimpse of those mighty Falls in full force gushing over at so many kilometres per second was something that I will live, see and hear in my memory forever and ever.
+Powerful and majestic at the same time with each viewpoint just getting better and better, as well as wetter and wetter!
+Just when you thought you'd passed that perfect shot, an even better one came along and there were rainbows!!
 Rainbows everywhere...
 I was in heaven :-)

 Returning to Zambia for Royal Treatment - time to elope!

 Waking up that Wednesday morning, the 30th of April, we smiled secretly to each other as we packed our bags and headed the short distance over the border to Zambia's Royal Livingstone Hotel where we had planned to elope and marry the next day.